jtzjtz12/bitrix24/README.md

 * A log file named log.txt will be created in the current directory

 ### gc_contact
+* New contacts are being added or they are being updated
 * Include standard path to bitrix database access configuration